Museo del Cine Pablo Ducrós Hicken

-Museo del Cine Pablo Ducrós Hicken, or simply Museo del Cine (Museum of Cinema), is a museum of cinema of Argentina located in Buenos Aires.
-It was established on 1971 and holds a collection of 65,000 reels of film.
+The Film Museum Pablo Ducrós Hicken (Spanish: Museo del Cine Pablo Ducrós Hicken), is a museum dedicated to Argentine cinema located in Buenos Aires, Argentina.
+Established in 1971, the museum preserves and exhibits the history of the country's film industry through an extensive collection that includes approximately 90,000 film reels, along with photographs, posters, scripts, costumes, and cinematic equipment.

 History

 The Cinema Museum of the City of Buenos Aires was created on October 1, 1971, from the film collection donated by the widow of researcher and collector Pablo C. Ducrós Hicken.
 In its founding act, it defines the central objectives that remain to this day: to exhibit and preserve the objects that are part of its heritage and to increase the collection dedicated to Argentine cinema.
 In this way, the elements that the Museum of Cinema preserves are not only films, but also cameras, projectors, moviolas and other elements of cinematographic technique, which were added -from their beginnings- to pieces of costumes and sets, models, props, scripts, filming plans, production reports, newsletters, photographs, advertisements and reviews.

 The first director of the museum was the critic and researcher Jorge Miguel Couselo, who was succeeded during the Military Coup by the critic Rolando Fustiñana (Roland), founder of the Cinemateca Argentina.
 Once the democratic order was restored, other directors were the critic and filmmaker Guillermo Fernández Jurado, the critic and researcher José María Poirier Lalanne and the documentary maker David Blaustein.
 Since 2008, its director is the researcher and specialist in audiovisual preservation Paula Félix-Didier.